Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 10 September 2025 15.34.49 UTC
+- WIB: Rabu, 10 September 2025 16.27.24 UTC
-- WITA: Rabu, 10 September 2025 16.34.49 UTC
+- WITA: Rabu, 10 September 2025 17.27.24 UTC
-- WIT: Rabu, 10 September 2025 17.34.49 UTC
+- WIT: Rabu, 10 September 2025 18.27.24 UTC

 Kutipan Inspiratif:
-"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: friendship
+Kategori: motivational